tzubeli/developer-portal/Analytics.md

 ```

 ## User Reports
-Insights about top content contributors for the given time period.
+Perhaps you're interested in which employees at the company have contributed the most videos.
 In the example below, we set the `reportType` to Top Contributors (5) and order by the total count.

 ```
 reportType = KalturaReportType.TOP_CONTRIBUTORS